Karam-Sabbagh/Grading-Color-Selector/README.md

 # Grading-Color-Selector
-Grading color selector is a tool for images.
+Grading color selector is a tool for editing images.
 And the toll is that it can changes the color of pixels all over the image, And this pixeles are selected by their color too but not just like selecting them by one color but its selected by a scale between two color values you put.